-Multiple Inheritance is a feature of object oriented concept, where a class can inherit properties of more than one parent class.
-The problem occurs when there exist methods with same signature in both the super classes and subclass.
+Multiple Inheritance is a feature of an object-oriented concept, where a class can inherit properties of more than one parent class.
+The problem occurs when there exist methods with the same signature in both the superclasses and subclass.
 On calling the method, the compiler cannot determine which class method to be called and even on calling which class method gets the priority.

 GrandParent / \ / \ Parent1 Parent2 \ / \ / Test

-2. Simplicity – Multiple inheritance is not supported by Java using classes, handling the complexity that causes due to multiple inheritance is very complex.
-It creates problem during various operations like casting, constructor chaining etc and the above all reason is that there are very few scenarios on which we actually need multiple inheritance, so better to omit it for keeping the things simple and straightforward.
+Multiple inheritance is not supported by Java using classes, handling the complexity that causes due to multiple inheritances is very complex.
+It creates problems during various operations like casting, constructor chaining, etc, and the above all reason is that there are very few scenarios on which we actually need multiple inheritances, so better to omit it for keeping things simple and straightforward.

-Java 8 supports default methods where interfaces can provide default implementation of methods.
+Java 8 supports default methods where interfaces can provide a default implementation of methods.
 And a class can implement two or more interfaces.
-In case both the implemented interfaces contain default methods with same method signature, the implementing class should explicitly specify which default method is to be used or it should override the default method.
+In case both the implemented interfaces contain default methods with the same method signature, the implementing class should explicitly specify which default method is to be used, or it should override the default method.